Windowsfreak/fotos/readme.md

 - PHP < 7.1 does not support Non-ASCII7-Characters very well.
-  Using them, the shell scripts won't find the files that were retrieved using scandir.
+  Using them, the shell scripts won't find the files that were retrieved using `scandir`.
 - Images that use an EXIF Orientation are not properly rotated.
   Preview images and dimensions are based on the data structure